Assets in Web Design & what every Web Designer Should Use to Their Advantage

 • Use headers to state the benefit, not the feature

 Once a website’s hierarchical structure has been determined, web designers can further strengthen a site’s presence in search engines by building a solid linking strategy.
+One of the strongest assets in web design can be internal links inside of your website.
+When you link internally, you create transparency.
+Be sure to link deep as well.
+Deep linking inside your website creates a nice flow for the traffic inside of your website.
 Links can be used to link related pages to each other within a website, or to link to relevant information on external sites (also known as backlinking).

 Linking is advantageous because it helps a domain build authority, essentially telling Google and other search engines; “this content is important because it links to other, high-ranking and relevant pages on the web.”